Postpartum Freezer Meals

 Lunches

 - Grain salads are easy to make quickly and will last you a few meals!
-Some ideas include our vegan couscous salad, quinoa and sweet potato salad (add your choice of protein or try several throughout the week), mango quinoa salad (can use any fruit) are great starters.
+Some ideas include our vegan couscous salad or quinoa and sweet potato salad (add your choice of protein or try several throughout the week).

 - Pasta salad – Once you cook your pasta, let it cool, and make a pasta salad.
 So easy!
 You can even buy the pasta salad flavor kit at the grocery store and save time.
 We love coating ours in hummus in this gluten free pasta salad.